plentymarkets/plugin-elastic-export-billiger-de/meta/documents/user_guide_en.md

 ## Registering with Billiger.de

-billiger.de is a TÜV certified German price comparison portal.
+billiger.de is a German price comparison portal certified by TÜV.
 The platform also offers test reports and customer reviews.
 Please note that this website is currently only available in German.

 ## Setting up the data format BilligerDE-Plugin in plentymarkets